n8k/HPDB_REST_API/README.md

-# Frontend for Hercule Poirot Episode Database
+# Backend for Hercule Poirot Episode Database
 Search for your favourite episodes from all 13 seasons of Agatha Christie's Poirot.

 ## How to Use